enbacode/albumart-buster/README.md

-script to write custom messages to the leaderboard of Red Bull's [Album Art IQ](http://albumartiq.redbull.com/).
-Deprecated as a ReCaptcha was added to prevent flooding.
+script to write custom messages to the leaderboard of Red Bull's [German](http://albumartiq.redbull.com/) and [US](https://daily.redbullmusicacademy.com/) Album Art IQ.

+The DE script is deprecated because reCaptcha was added.
+The US script is still functional as of 2018-10-09.